 Don’t leave it more than a few days without an email from TIS before you ring them up again and check progress.

-TIS may ask you to provide the installation media.
-If so, I’m happy to give you an Ubtuntu installation USB stick, for free.
+You’ll need to provide your own installation media.
+I’m happy to give you an Ubtuntu 20.04 installation USB stick, for free.

-Don’t give up, if you hit problems (including problems with ITS) just tell me and we’ll get it unstuck together.
+Don’t give up, if you hit problems (including problems with TIS) just tell me and we’ll get it unstuck together.

 - eduroam - WiFi for students, researchers, and educators at 10,000s of hotspots in over 70 countries (including PU campus).